JonyEpsilon/gorilla-repl/README.md

 window will separately keep track of which namespace you're working in - try it, you'll see it's quite natural).

 Once you've got a web-browser pointed at Gorilla you can use it just like a REPL.
-Type some clojure code in, and hit shift+Enter to evaluate it.
+Type some clojure code in, and hit `shift+enter` to evaluate it.
 The results are displayed below the code, along with any console output or errors that were generated.
 Gorilla offers nREPL's autocomplete function, hit `ctrl+space` to see what nREPL has to suggest (or, you can use `ctrl+g ctrl+a` if you're using Firefox, which steals `ctrl+space` for its own use, [somewhat controversially](https://bugzilla.mozilla.org/show_bug.cgi?id=435164).)

 ## Plotting graphs